 In July 2001, also before 9/11, conducted assessments and prepared a "Report of the Assessment of Vulnerabilities of Navy Ships to Multiple Threats and Hazards from Multiple Causes and Sources with Recommendations to Reduce/Eliminate these Vulnerabilities" under contract with the Department of Defense.
 Threats and hazards included hijacked aircraft and anthrax by mail.
 This report shows that it is impossible to protect ships, aircraft, trains, buildings, bridges, water systems, etc. from determined terrorists in the long term and that surface ships are sitting ducks.

 Used to Conduct Live Fire Training of Capitol Hill & White House First Responders

-Almost every major fire protection equipment manufacturers including like Task Force Tips, Elkhart Brass, Flame Seal, Dragger, Ansul, Automatic Sprinkler Corp. of America, Cairns & Brothers, Eagle Air Systems, Hale Fire Pump, Ingersoll-Rand, Phoenix Rescue, etc. and major chemical companies, Dupont, 3M, Dow Corning, etc. have been member companies of DFPA at one time or another.
+- Individual members and member companies of DFPA, including almost every major fire protection equipment manufacturer including Task Force Tips, Elkhart Brass, Flame Seal, Dragger, Ansul, Automatic Sprinkler Corp. of America, Cairns & Brothers, Eagle Air Systems, Hale Fire Pump, Ingersoll-Rand, Phoenix Rescue, etc. and major chemical companies, including DuPont, 3M, Dow Corning, etc..

 In summary, DFPA has amassed an impressive track record and DFPA personnel have a detailed understanding of safety, survivability, fire, blast and CBR protection, damage mitigation, emergency response, homeland security, counter-terrorism, and emergency response programs and the individuals, companies and government organizations involved in these areas.

-The principles of DFPA work closely with Veterans Sales and Services described at www.VetsSS.com.
+The principals of DFPA work closely with Veterans Sales and Services described at www.VetsSS.com.